By Jolanta Lapiak, 2020.

 Now, the instructor wrote something on the triangles: forehead, err, foreground and background.

 The students look clueless.
 Yep, as expected.
-Now time for the lesson.
+Now is a time for the lesson.

 Here is the English sentence written on the whiteboard, The dog is sitting in the doghouse in the backyard.